Mannava123455/GNSS_receiver/README.md

 # module_3
-Fwc module_3  NAVIC satellite communication

-Implemented the navic L5 receiver in a real time using SDR
+### Implemented the navic L5 receiver in a real time using SDR

-Instructions to configure the setup
+### Instructions to configure the setup

-Aim: 1)To implement the navic receiver in a realtime in software using SDR.
-     2)Created the transmiter for navic L5  and the samples are transmitted using USRP.
-     3)Bladerf is used at the receiver side and make the proceesing for receiver position.

 Requirements: